-The monograph first explains what happens to the designer's data once it reaches the fabricator.
-This is important because for designers to construct truly valid PCB data sets, they must have a clear understanding of how their data is used.
+In this first article of the series, we'll be looking at what happens to the designer's data once it reaches the fabricator.
+This is not just a nice add-on, because for designers to construct truly valid PCB data sets, they must have a clear understanding of how their data is used.
 This, more than anything else, clarifies how it should be prepared.

-This monograph does not deal with how to design PCBs for easy fabrication, which is completely outside the remit of the mere developer of the Gerber format and a matter for the PCB fabricators themselves.
+We will not look at how to design PCBs for easy fabrication, which is completely outside the remit of the developer of the Gerber format and a matter for the PCB fabricators themselves.